-To try out the technology and do some investigative work, students wanted to see if the stated signal coverage between sensors and gateways lived up to their standards.
-Such a test is an excellent school project for getting into IoT.
+To experiment with the technology and do some investigative work, students wanted to see if the official signal coverage between sensors and gateways lived up to its standard.
+This can be considered a good example of an engaging school project when learning about IoT.

 Group room occupancy

-Students wanted to monitor which group rooms for studying are accessible at the moment.
-Instead of manually checking each room, as we did in the pre-IoT days, students can implement presence sensors to detect and report in real-time if any students are actively using a space.
+Students wanted to monitor which study group rooms are currently free.
+Instead of manually checking each room as in the pre-IoT days, students can now implement presence sensors that monitor and report in real-time on occupied spaces.

 Sound level monitoring

-Schools pretty much spell noise, with so many students at young ages.
+Schools pretty much equal noise.
 Students wanted to see what level the noise really is at.
-What if the noise level at times is above acceptable levels?
-Maybe it will be time to implement some noise-canceling solutions as an answer.
+It might sound loud to me, but what if the noise level are actually damaging at times?
+Maybe it will be time to implement some noise-canceling solutions for more pleasant school days.

 3D view of school

 Inspired by the digital twin of Veberöd, students now want to develop a 3D model or digital twin of their school.
-When dealing with digital twins of buildings, digital blueprints of a building are used as the foundation for the 3D model, where sensors are placed out on the map, reporting their data in real-time.
+When dealing with digital twins of buildings, digital blueprints of a building are used as the foundation for the 3D model, where sensors are placed out on the map and report their data in real-time.